 There’s nothing like a lush, green canopy to provide shade, invite wildlife and boost your spirits.
 But before you can enjoy the fruits of your labor, you must ensure the trees you plant today will remain part of your landscape for years to come.
 Follow these do’s and don’ts of tree planting for the best results.

-Do plant for energy conservation.
+- Do plant for energy conservation.
 Deciduous trees with large crowns are best for the south side of the property so the windows and roof receive shade all afternoon.
 Deciduous trees with lower crowns are ideal on the west side of the building to block the late afternoon sun.
 Small evergreen trees on the west and north sides of the lot act as windbreakers in the winter.
-View additional energy conservation tips from our sister brand, Mr. Electric.

 - Do dig and prepare the hole carefully.
 Contact your utility company and have them mark the location of underground lines.
 If you damage any lines while digging, you will likely be held liable.
 When preparing the site, excavate an area three times the diameter of the tree’s root ball.
 Dig deep enough to equal the root ball’s depth in sandy soil; dig 2 to 4 inches shallower in clay soil.
 Add to the excavated soil aged manure or compost totaling 25 percent of the excavated soil’s total volume.
 Mix well and use this as backfill.

 - Do plant at the proper time.
 Cool, cloudy, humid fall weather is perfect for tree planting.
 If you obtain a tree but can’t plant it right away, store it in a cool, shaded spot and keep the roots moist.
 The night before planting the tree, soak bare roots in a bucket of water.